 This book is from the famous line of Vision books of saints that are one of the most popular and well-told series of stories for young people.
-This is the inspiring story of Blessed Kateri Tekakwitha, a holy young Indian woman who was converted to Christianity by the French missionaries led by Saint Isaac Joques during the 1600s.
+This is the inspiring story of Saint Kateri Tekakwitha, a holy young Indian woman who was converted to Christianity by the French missionaries led by Saint Isaac Joques during the 1600s.

 Cover art by Chris Pelicano

 This book is now part of Renaissance Learning's Accelerated Reader program.
 Quizzes are currently available.

 For more information about Accelerated Reader, the world's most widely used reading software, please go to www.relearn.com